-Thematic Area Program Goals Healthy Coastal Ecosystems Support sustainable, equitable management of coastal and ocean habitats, ecosystems, and the services they provide towards balanced development, protection, and enhancement.
-Technical, engineering, and scientific tools and techniques as well as legal, policy and planning approaches are implemented towards the sustainable management of coastal and ocean habitats, ecosystems, and the services they provide.
-Sustainable Fisheries and Aquaculture Management of fisheries and aquaculture in Rhode Island supports social, cultural, economic, and ecological benefits associated with the blue economy.
-Commercial, recreational, subsistence and traditional uses of fisheries and aquaculture resources are sustainable, equitably managed, and accessible.
-Applied science supports resilient natural resources and communities associated with fisheries and aquaculture within the context of a changing climate.
-Resilient Communities and Economies Leverage Rhode Island's blue economy community to collectively contribute to a sustainable, just, and resilient blue economy.
-Coastal communities have capacity and resources to prepare for and adapt to changes due to changing climate, such as flooding, erosion, sea level rise and urban heat island effect.
-Safe, welcoming, and ecologically healthy coastal places are accessible to all residents, users, and visitors, including underserved and underrepresented communities.
+Thematic Area Program Goals Healthy Coastal Ecosystems Support sustainable management of coastal and ocean habitats, ecosystems, and the services they provide towards balanced development, protection, and enhancement.
+Leosystems Technical, engineering, and scientific tools and techniques as well as legal, policy and planning approaches are implemented towards the sustainable management of coastal and ocean habitats, ecosystems, and the services they provide.

+Sustainable Fisheries and Aquaculture Management of fisheries and aquaculture in Rhode Island supports social, cultural, economic, and ecological benefits associated with the ocean economy.
+Commercial, recreational, subsistence and traditional uses of fisheries and aquaculture resources are sustainable, effectively managed, and accessible.
+Applied science supports resilient natural resources and communities associated with fisheries and aquaculture within the context of environmental change.
+Resilient Communities and Economies Leverage Rhode Island's ocean economy community to collectively contribute to a sustainable and resilient ocean economy.
+Coastal communities have capacity and resources to prepare for and adapt to the impacts of flooding, erosion, sea level rise and urban heat island effect.
+Safe, welcoming, and ecologically healthy coastal places are accessible to all residents, users, and visitors.